42Bastian/JagHivelyPlayer/readme.md

 The HVL/AHX file needs to be converted with the `hvl2stream` for the Jaguar.

-The player can also optionally scan the pads every.
+The player can also optionally scan the pads every HVL frame which is with 50,100,150 or 200Hz.

 # The original tracker